Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      5. CMAF Timed metadata tracks MAY carry EventMessageBoxes as defined in [[!MPEGDASH]] clause 5.10.3.3 in the metadata samples.
-The best way to create such a track is based on MPEG-B part 10 as define in ISO/IEC 23001-18.
+The best way to create such a track is based on MPEG-B part 18 as define in ISO/IEC 23001-18.
-        Some deprecated implementations may use DASHEventMessageBoxes as defined in ISO/IEC 23009-1
+        Some deprecated implementations may use DASHEventMessageBoxes as defined in ISO/IEC 23009-1, Using DASHEventMessage boxes directly in samples may be implemented as follows.

         5a.
 In the case of 5, version 1 SHOULD be used, in case version 0 is used, the presentation_time_delta refers to presntation time of the sample enclosing the DASHEventMessageBox.